Last Updated: September 2, 2021

-Demand pricing, or surge pricing, is when a company increases the price of the goods and services if demand increases.
+Dynamic pricing, or surge pricing, is when a company increases the price of goods and services if demand increases.

 Uber’s official website states that it had 91 million active users as of December 2018.
-However, according to Statista, 95 million people used the Uber app actively on a monthly basis.
+However, according to Statista, 95 million people used the car app actively on a monthly basis.

 It seems that active monthly users growth remained steady in 2019.
 It would be interesting to see if the trend will continue in the new decade as well.

 Maybe the most recent Uber app usage stats will shed some light on the matter…